wisdomfusion/bootstrap4-ui-kit-for-indesign/README.md

 # Bootstrap 4 UI Kit for Adobe InDesign

-Bootstrap 4 UI Kit created using Adobe InDesign CC 2017
+Bootstrap 4 UI Kit Created Using Adobe InDesign CC 2017

 As well as Bootstrap components, there is also a 1200px grid system, with twelve 80px columns, eleven 20px gutters, 10px margin at both horizontal sides.